 The Lost Gardens are open daily for your enjoyment and exploration.
 Pre-booking is essential for all visitors.

-With Cornwall being extremely busy this summer, we are currently limiting our daily visitor numbers to prevent the gardens feeling too busy.
-We kindly ask that our day visitors and Heligan Local Pass holders’ pre-book their garden visits online.
+The Lost Gardens of Heligan are open seven days a week and we kindly ask that our day visitors and Heligan Local Pass holders’ pre-book their garden visits online.

 Please click here to book your next visit.

 - The Lost Gardens of Heligan are be open daily between 10am and 4pm with last entry at 2:30pm.

 - All visitors must follow all COVID-19 government guidelines

 - “There's no such thing as bad weather, only unsuitable clothing” We advise that when booking, please look ahead at the local weather forecast as our tickets are non-refundable and non-transferable unless The Lost Gardens of Heligan are forced to closed due to extreme weather conditions or other unprecedented issues.

 - Please postpone your visit to us if you or any other member of your household has displayed any Covid-19 symptoms in the last 14 days

 - Please love the Gardens as much as we do and take your rubbish home; leave us only your footprints.